What is commercial property and asset management?

-The overarching idea above is a basic description of what a property manager is responsible for.
-When we get into more detail it becomes clear that good and effective commercial property management can be quite detailed and complicated because of its requirement to include many asset management principles.
+The overarching idea is a basic description of what a property manager is responsible for, when we get into more detail it becomes clear that good and effective commercial property management can be quite detailed and complicated because of its requirement to include many asset management principles.

-The responsibility of managing another person’s commercial property is not to be taken lightly.
-A commercial property is more like a business or an active investment than a residential property is.
+The responsibility of managing another person’s commercial property is not to be taken lightly; this is because a commercial property is more like a business or an active investment than a residential property is.

 A large retail asset owner would employ asset managers to ensure that the entire lease portfolio is correctly planned for and strategized.

 With the goal to reduce liability and maximize benefits.
-For example: Having an in-depth understanding of when leases are due for renewal and when rents are to be reviewed as well as making decisions based on these time lines and details.
+For example: Having an in-depth understanding of when leases are due for renewal, when rents are to be reviewed, as well as making decisions based on these time lines

-Asset managers would tendering reports on this information and the decisions that they have made policy and transaction wise and for what aim.
+With the understanding what cpi (consumer price index) and inflation are likely to be at that time.
+Then the asset managers would tendering reports on this information and the decisions that they have made policy and transaction wise for what aim.

 For simplicity I have divided the role of a commercial property manager into two parts: